Aubergine with the works

 Tahini sauce

-• 1 small clove of garlic, peeled and crushed to a paste with a little salt with a pestle and mortar
+• 1 small garlic clove, crushed to a paste with a little salt

 • 30 g tahini